 Why?
 Because my electric toothbrush — the Philips Sonicare Essence — cleans so well it deserves its own plaque.
 (Yes, that was a tooth pun.)

 I got the gadget for Christmas, and it's still one of the best gifts I've received.
-It has around 7,000 overwhelmingly positive reviews on Amazon and is on sale for around $25.
+It has over 6,500 overwhelmingly positive reviews on Amazon and other retailers and is on sale for around $25.

 It doesn't boast many fancy features, making it budget-friendly, but it's still a fantastic toothbrush.